n-elia/algobet/README.md

 * _Exposed Transactions_:
   * `create` (Smart Contract creation): may be used by the _Manager_ only, to issue the creation of a new Smart Contract related to a particular event (disposable Smart Contract fashion).
-At creation time, M sets the oracle address, the end of the match timestamp (which precludes the deletion of the contract before the event termination) and the time window granted to winning participants after the event for claiming their winnings.
+At creation time, M sets the oracle address, the timestamps of start and end of the match and the time window granted to winning participants after the event for claiming their winnings.
   * `opt_in` (Smart Contract opt-in): may be used by each participant, to opt-in the Smart Contract.
   * `bet`: may be used by any participant _Px_ to place a bet on the smart contract event.
 In placing the bet, the